TotallyNotChase/c-iterators/README.md

   Though you may have to actually turn on the warnings, preferably **all warnings**.
 * Lazy-ness (the iterables are all lazily consumed, iterator utilites can also be chained lazily to evaluate all at once on demand)
 * Extensible (`Iterable` uses dynamic dispatch, allowing library functions to use it in a public API)
 * Functions working on `Iterables` can return `Iterables` - allowing them to be chained together lazily.
 This means you can have a `map` that returns an `Iterable`, pass it through a `filter` that also returns an `Iterable` - and both the map and filter will be evaluated in one singular iteration, on demand.
-Or you could have `take` from an `Iterable` and then `map` on it, there won't be 2 iterations to do this - just one, during iteration. (see [iterutils](./examples/iterutils) and [Advanced Usage](#lazy-abstractions))
+Or you could `take` from an `Iterable` and then `map` on it, there won't be 2 iterations to do this, just one. (see [iterutils](./examples/iterutils) and [Advanced Usage](#lazy-abstractions))

 # Building
-Although you don't really need to build anything per se, since the primary files are just headers that you can include in your project, you may still use the provided `CmakeLists.txt` (CMake 3.15 or higher) to build an executable running all the examples.
+Although you don't really need to build anything per se, since the primary files (`maybe.h`, `typeclass.h`, and `iterator.h`) are just headers that you can include in your project, you may still use the provided `CmakeLists.txt` (CMake 3.15 or higher) to build an executable running all the examples.
 The built executable should be present in the `examples/` directory inside the build directory.

 ## UNIX
 ```sh